TranHuuNhatHuy/my-2022-gsoc-journey/content/blog/5. 4th-week/index.md

 ![Best 8](./result_zoomed.png)

-In the zoomed version, we can see that,
+In the zoomed figure, the result is quite good as I expected.
+The two most usually used methods, `lbfgsb` and `least_squares`, are competing each other.